 The weekend after I’m at church, same song set, same band and… nothing, diddly squat, zilch.
 Instead of taking off, the choruses crash to the ground with a heavy thud.
 What’s the difference?

 In a word: expectation (faith)

 Can you imagine if we could take the life-changing conference experience and transfer it to our Sunday morning services?

-Higher levels of expectation equals higher levels of anointing, higher numbers of lives changed, higher impact level and success of your church.
+Higher levels of expectation equal higher levels of anointing, higher numbers of lives changed and higher impact level and success of your church.

 God is very, very creative and you’re made in his image.
 I believe that your church should be a hothouse of creativity!